-A common argument put forward against individuals starting a self-managed super fund is that budding SMSF trustees could lose their hard-earned super savings through and inexperienced investing, and bad investment decisions.
-Until recently, there wasn’t much evidence confirming or denying this ‘world view’ mainly proffered by the large super fund sector.
+A common argument put forward against individuals starting a self-managed super fund is that budding SMSF trustees could lose their hard-earned super savings through inexperienced investing, and bad investment decisions.
+Until relatively recently, there wasn’t much evidence confirming or denying this ‘world view’ mainly proffered by the large super fund sector.

-SMSFs outperformed large super funds for the three years ended 30 June 2007, 30 June 2008 and 30 June 2009, but large super funds performed better for the years ended 30 June 2010 through to 30 June 2015, according to the ATO.
+SMSFs outperformed large super funds for the three financial years ended 30 June 2007, 30 June 2008, and 30 June 2009, but large super funds performed better for the 6 years ended 30 June 2010 through to 30 June 2015, according to the ATO.
 Note that for the financial year ended 30 June 2012, both SMSFs and large funds delivered a return of 0.4%, until the ATO recently adjusted the annual return for SMSFs for that year to 0.3%.

-|Financial year||SMSFs (%)||Large funds (%)|
+|Financial year||SMSFs (%)||Large funds (%)||Outperformer|

 Note: While the methodology used to estimate SMSF performance resembles APRA’s, the data collected is not the same.
 The data in the table above is sourced from seven ATO reports: SMSFs — A statistical overview 2014-2015, SMSFs — A statistical overview 2013-2014, SMSFs – A statistical overview 2012-2013, SMSFs – A statistical overview 2011-2012, SMSFs – A statistical overview 2010-2011, SMSFs – A statistical overview 2009-10, and SMSFs – A statistical overview 2008-09.

 Source: Table created by SuperGuide using ATO performance data.

 For more information on SMSF investment performance and asset allocation see the following related SuperGuide articles:

 - SMSF confidential: the inside story on DIY super funds